-The process is a circular flow of information that begins at project conception and feeds its learnings into the next project.
+The process is a circular flow of information that begins at project conception and ends by feeding its learnings into the next project, thereby starting the cycle again.
 It follows the usual project stages, but provides a focus for activity that encourages the project team to seek out and capture essential information to measure the success of the project at each step.

-The first part requires research and engagement to ensure you have fully understood the project context, consulted with stakeholders and captured the strategic objectives of the project.
-The second part requires the team to refer to the objectives, regularly reflect on them, and evaluate activities against them.
+The first part requires research and engagement to ensure you have fully understood the project context, consulted with stakeholders and captured the strategic outcomes and SMART objectives of the project to create a meaningful brief.

+The second part requires the team to refer to the objectives, regularly reflect on them, and continually validate activities against them.
 This creates a living document that details the rationale for decision making.

-Finally, this document is supplemented with an evaluation to understand whether the project delivered what was expected, and whether the building is performing as intended.
+Finally, you will carry out evaluation to understand whether the project delivered what was expected, and whether the building is performing as intended.
 This evaluation is based on the project's own objectives, ensuring the findings are relevant to the context.